oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-uninstall.md

 ```
 kubectl logs stockmanager-7945b54576-9f7q7
 ```
-If you are confident you can handle this (and not complain about the labs being buggy because of these minor changes !) then please feel free to leave linkerd installed, and carry on with the labs.
+If you are confident you can handle this (and not complain about the labs being buggy because of these minor changes!) then please feel free to leave linkerd installed, and carry on with the labs.

 If however this will cause you problems you can remove the service mesh